 European mobile operators have been working for two years with equipment manufacturers and vertical players on various trials in order to validate 5G's capabilities.
-At mid-December 2018, it is clear that they are heavily involved in 5G testing with 138 trials reported in EU-28 countries.
+At and-March 2019, it was clear that they are heavily involved in 5G testing with 147 trials reported at that time (up from 138 in Q4/2018) in EU-28 countries.

-In the coming months, European mobile operators should prepare the deployment phase and will be able to perform tests in "real" conditions as the first 5G smartphones are expected to be available in the first half of 2019.
-In June 2018, Elisa announced availability of a commercial 5G network in Tampere, Finland and Estonia's capital city of Tallinn.
+During the first quarter of 2019, many European mobile operators are preparing the deployment phase as the first 5G smartphones are expected to be available in the second quarter of 2019.
+In June 2018, Elisa already announced availability of a commercial 5G network in Tampere, Finland and Estonia's capital city of Tallinn.
 In late 2018, Orange started to announce detailed plans regarding 5G network deployment and commercial launch.
 In 2019, 5G deployments are expected with tens of base stations in many cities across Europe.
 Various operators (Vodafone, EE, Orange, DT...) have already announced deployments in many European cities.
 Contracts with network suppliers for 5G equipment should be signed in 2019 in order to allow full commercial service in 2020.